2021 Exam Information

 Exam questions assess the course concepts and skills outlined in the course framework.
-For more information on exam weighting, download the AP German Language and Culture Course and Exam Description (CED).
-Scoring guidelines for each of the sample free-response questions in the CED are also available.
+For more information, download the AP German Language and Culture Course and Exam Description (CED).

-Encourage your students to visit the AP German Language and Culture student page for exam information and exam practice.
+Encourage your students to visit the AP German Language and Culture student page for exam information.

 30 Questions | 40 Minutes| 23% of Score